wsor4035/dev.luanti.org/content/compiling/windows-msys2.md

 ---
-title: Compiling on Windows using MSYS2
+title: Windows - MSYS2
+aliases:
+- /compiling-on-windows-using-msys2/
 ---

 # Compiling on Windows using MSYS2